How to write a news release

 Getting your event, product or business featured in the media is a surefire way to get attention.
-Now, I wouldn’t recommend doing anything controversial to get noticed, but if you’re offering a unique service or product, or you have an event planned that would be of interest to the wider community, there’s an opportunity to get the media on your side.
+Now, I wouldn’t recommend doing anything controversial to get noticed, but if you’re offering a unique service or product, or you have an event planned that would be of interest to the wider community, there’s an opportunity to get the media to report your story.

 The first step, always, is to run your business well and get people talking about you.
 Journalists are part of the community, too, and word of mouth works on them as well.
 Keep in mind that these days, word of mouth often includes a strong social media presence.

 - A catchy subject line.
 If your subject line sucks, they might not even click on the message.
-Ask yourself: What would be the first thing I would tell someone on the street about this to get them to come to the event?
+Ask yourself: What would be the first thing I would tell my best friend about this?

 - Advisory, release or embargoed?
 Note at the top whether it’s a media advisory (letting them know about an upcoming event), a media release (letting them know about something that’s happened), or if it’s embargoed - if the information can’t be published until a certain date or time.